 Real estate laws cover a wide range of topics including the possession and ownership of immovable properties such as land and fixtures which are permanently attached to it such as houses, apartments, buildings, and the improvements done upon them.
 Resources found on or under the land such as trees, agriculture, minerals, and oil are also part of this.
 Properties which can be moved to or from the land like tools sheds or mobile homes are not considered real real property and therefore are covered by different laws.Real estate is associated with real property and is different from personal property which covers all other types of property, also known as realty.
 Real estate laws make some of the oldest laws existing and contain many old terms which many people may be unfamiliar with.
 Through the times, the responsibilities and rights that come with real estate have evolved with the changes in society and it subject to the different laws depending on the state you live in, keeping up may be quite a difficult task.

 When you own some real property such as a house and lot, you have rights to do what you wish within your own property asides from what is prohibited by real estate laws in your area.
 In general, you have rights to make use of your land, sell it, lease it, use it as collateral for loans, or even give it away to a beneficiary as a gift.

-There are restrictions on what you can do on your property which are dictated by real estate laws and these restrictions are placed on federal, state, and local levels.
+There are restrictions on what you can do if you still want to be the Kings & Queens of your real estate property.
+These restrictions are placed on federal, state, and local levels.
 Infringing on these laws may result in heavy fines, injunctions, penalties, and sometimes criminal prosecution.
 Within real estate the most general restrictions fall under:

 Zoning: These laws cover restrictions on how a particular property within its area can be used, such as being residential, agricultural, commercial, or industrial.
 Included in these laws are also the height and size of improvements which can be made to the property.